-Brand credibility can provide significant value to businesses, which is why it's a key component of brand equity.
+Brand credibility can provide significant value to businesses, which is why it's a key component of overall brand management and brand equity.
 Credible brands can enjoy increased chances of building loyal relationships, bouncing back from a crisis, and benefitting from less price-sensitive customers thanks to their favourable perception.
 Sometimes, credibility comes from how long a brand has been around, but for brands who don’t have a century of experience under their belt, here are 4 tips to get started and build on your brand image.

 Better Media Analysis Leads to Better Coverage

 Positive media coverage in well-respected publications are endorsements for our brand – and as such, they are a sure way of improving brand credibility.
 Today’s communications programs are about getting the right coverage from the right person (whether that person is a journalist, a blogger or a social media influencer) – and that means that we need to find the folks talking about the right things to the right people.
 With that in mind, building a media list isn’t about beat or publication anymore, but rather about how that person’s influence can move our brand story forward and enhance our brand perception amongst desired consumers.
 Figuring that out requires big data media intelligence using media monitoring tools or consumer intelligence platforms that can steer us in the right direction.
 For example, finding a journalist who’s written positively about our industry is a lot more powerful than finding one that works for X publication but doesn't have an interest in topics relevant to our industry.